nimr0dwastaken/php-helper-collection/README.md

 ```
 /*
  * Adds values of 2 array per key.
-Fill missing indexes with value from one array
+Fill missing indexes with value from one array.
+ * Can also be set to subtract values of $arr2 from $arr1
  * Eg.
  * $arr1[0] + $arr2[0] = $returnArr[0]
  * $arr1[1] + $arr2[1] = $returnArr[1]